What are school league tables and why do they matter?

 What is considered to be acceptable performance for primary schools?

-This year the threshold for meeting the government's primary school floor target is the same as it was last year with:
+This year the threshold for meeting the government's primary school floor target is the same as it was last year.

-In 2017, a school will be below the floor standard if:
+A school will be considered to be below the floor standard if:

 - less than 65% of pupils meet the expected standard in reading, writing and mathematics; and